NXAMASERI ISLAND LODGE

 Nxamaseri Island Lodge has spectacular birding throughout the year.
 The most exceptional birding months are from September to February, before the new water arrives.
 The Lodge provides unrivaled water bird viewing, having a large variety of kingfishers, herons, storks and water fowl.
 The area also has an impressive number of woodland and riverine forest species that occur on the islands and the seasonal floodplains beyond the camp.

 Guided walks are offered on nearby islands, accessed by boat or mokoro, giving you the opportunity to experience the intimacy and piece of unspoiled Africa.
-Exploring the islands on foot is an effective way of relaxing and finding the more timid, forest-dwelling birds.

 Owing to its prime delta location fishing is a one of the lodges primary activities from March – December.
 Tiger fish are indigenous to the area and, as one of the world’s most dramatic freshwater game fish, it provides thrilling angling for both experienced and novice fishermen.